zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

 ### Non-standard work - Craft production
 Now contrast this to software engineering.
 Typical backlog of user stories delivers discrete piece of value, we will call them story A, B and C. Story A might take 15 days to complete by 4 people.
 B might take 5 days to complete by 2 people.
 C might take 8 days to complete by 7 people from 3 different departments!
 In some sense this is craft production.

 Practitioner might say, well how about you break these user stories down to a smaller size so that Takt time is known?
 I have to counter with this, a user story needs to be a discrete piece of **real** value.
 If it is possible to break it down and still delivery **real value** then it should be broken down.
 However more often then not user story can only be broken down to a finite amount until it **loses its value** and then process becomes task break down.
-Breaking user stories down too far is artificial and actually leads to knowledge workers forgetting why they are doing the piece of work in the first place, this leads to poorer solutions and time waste as we will later find out in the Lego experiment.
+Breaking user stories down too far is artificial and actually leads to knowledge workers forgetting why they are doing the piece of work in the first place, this leads to poorer solutions and time waste as we will later find out from the Lego experiment.

 Wait, what on earth is craft production?